cedadev/nlds/_sources/nlds-processors.rst.txt

 The processors
 --------------
-Also referred to as 'microservices'
+Also referred to as 'microservices', 'consumers', or 'workers':

 .. automodule:: nlds_processors.nlds_worker
     :members: